awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-opspup.md

 Access keys consist of an access key ID and secret access key, which are used to sign programmatic requests that you make to AWS\.
 If you don't have access keys, you can create them from the AWS Management Console\.
 As a best practice, do not use the AWS account root user access keys for any task where it's not required\.
 Instead, [create a new administrator IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) with access keys for yourself\.

 The only time that you can view or download the secret access key is when you create the keys\.
 You cannot recover them later\.
 However, you can create new access keys at any time\.
 You must also have permissions to perform the required IAM actions\.
-For more information, see [Permissions Required to Access IAM Resources](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_permissions-required.html) in the *IAM User Guide*\.
+For more information, see [Permissions required to access IAM resources](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_permissions-required.html) in the *IAM User Guide*\.

 **To create access keys for an IAM user**